Free Shipping on all orders over $100

-How to clean brass using ketchup
+How to clean brass naturally: step-by-step instructions

 Cut a lemon in half, remove the flesh, and apply salt on the inside.
 Rub the brass piece with this lemon, reapplying salt as needed.
 Clean and dry the brass with a soft cloth.